uglyog/clientside-haml-js/README.markdown

 supports all major browsers (IE 7+, Firefox 3.6+, Chrome 10+, Safari), have minimal dependencies (only [underscore.js](http://documentcloud.github.com/underscore/) and [underscore.string](https://github.com/edtsech/underscore.string)).

+**NOTE:** The haml compiler requires a browser with a JSON parser.
+For browsers like IE7, you need to also include a JSON implementation.
+See [http://www.json.org/] for more details.
+A JSON implementation is available at [https://github.com/douglascrockford/JSON-js].

 #Releases
 Release 0 -  2011-06-28 - [https://github.com/uglyog/clientside-haml-js/tarball/release_0] [Release Notes](clientside-haml-js/blob/master/Release-0.markdown)